Liberty Hall Museum

 Built in 1772 by New Jersey’s first governor, William Livingston View More

 The Annual CelebrateHAMILTON program, hosted by the Alexander Hamilton Awareness Society (AHA), celebrates Alexander Hamilton’s life and legacy.
 The program in Elizabeth focuses on Alexander Hamilton and how Elizabeth, NJ shaped him.
-Special tours will be offered at Boxwood Hall and the First Presbyterian Church, along with a special exhibit at the Elizabeth Public Library on Thursday, July 11, 2019.
+Special tours will be offered at Boxwood Hall, Siloam Hope First Presbyterian Church, and Liberty Hall, along with a special exhibit at the Elizabeth Public Library on Saturday, July 11, 2019.

 Explore historic sites associated with Alexander Hamilton’s time in the Elizabethtown, New Jersey area as a young preparatory school student, having just emigrated from the Caribbean.
 Come explore some of the most influential places and people of Hamilton's time in Elizabethtown.